USMNT humiliated by Canada: What went wrong?

 Center back shuffle causing harm

 Moving forward it is all about trying to find the right partner for Zimmerman, who wasn’t even called up by the USMNT in October.
 That shows how many issues Berhalter is having to find his first-choice center back pairing.
 At this point, surely John Brooks deserves a chance.
 Maybe even Cameron Carter-Vickers?
-Sorting out a central striker and two center backs is key for the USMNT in 2022.
-The rest is okay, but those key areas are causing problems throughout their team.
+Sorting out a starting central striker and two center backs is key for the USMNT in 2022.
+The rest of the team looks okay, but those key areas are causing problems throughout their team.

 Arrogance setting in?